ardeshirj/edi-safe-tank/README.md

 # Edi-Safe-Tank
-Safe fish tank with Intel Edison
+Safe fish tank with Intel Edison & MeArm

 ## Host-setup
 Host is your computer that will communicate with Edison